 Yes!
 There’s nothing more luxurious than freezing cookies so that you can take out one later (or two…or three) to eat individually!
 I like to bake more than I need and freeze half to enjoy later.

-It’s also always the perfect dessert to have “on hand” for last minute guests or a midnight treat!
+It’s also always the perfect healthy desserts to have “on hand” for last-minute guests or a midnight treat!